The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/leveling-guide.md

 ## Level 58-81
 B2 > Freeze > F2 > F2 > F2 > Flare > Flare > repeat

-Use T2/T4 or Foul as needed.
-Skip an F2 if things die quickly or you want to use Triple.
+Use T2/Thunder IV (T4) or Foul as needed.
+Skip a F2 if things die quickly or you want to use Triplecast.

 ## Level 82-90
-HB2 > Freeze > HF2 > HF2 > HF2 > Flare > Flare > repeat
+High Blizzard II (HB2) > Freeze > High Fire II (HB2) > HF2 > HF2 > Flare > Flare > repeat

 Use T4 or Foul as needed.
-Skip an HF2 if things die quickly or you want to use Triple
+Skip an HF2 if things die quickly or you want to use Triplecast.

 See [the AoE section of the main guide](/jobs/casters/black-mage/basic-guide/#aoe-rotation-3-targets) for a better explanation.